 If you have diabetes insipidus:

-- Wear a medical alert bracelet or carry a medical alert card in your wallet.
-If you have a medical emergency, a health care professional will recognize immediately your need for special treatment.
+- Wear a medical alert bracelet or carry a medical alert card.
+If you have a medical emergency, the alert provides information that your health care providers need to give you the right care.

 Preparing for an appointment